avielrs/avielrs.github.io/_posts/2020-07-08-Intro-Market-Basket-Analysis.md

 ### APRIORI ALGORITHM EXAMPLE

-#### Creates a DataFrame with 2 columns with Support value and Itemsets, Where:
+**Creates a DataFrame with 2 columns with Support value and Itemsets, where:**

 - min_support = frequency of occurance in the dataset
 - max_len = upper length